 Each issue of ONE had four main sections: Articles (mostly related to citizenship or belonging through law, religion, or community), Fiction (mostly about people whose hearts and brains want “love forever and pink clouds and US,” only their bodies are stuck), Poetry, and Departments.
-The latter is the most alive in time, so it’s the most exciting reading too: letters from the editors, book reviews, mostly anonymous letters, and a Tangents section containing DIY news reports from readers (often with heavy clarity, for example an obituary for Yale Younger Poet Edgar Bogardus, who suicided in a car with his 22-year-old student Daniel Ray).
+The latter is the most alive in time, so it’s the most exciting reading too: letters from the editors, book reviews, mostly anonymous letters, and a Tangents section containing DIY news reports from readers (often with heavy clarity, for example an obituary for Yale Younger Poet Edgar Bogardus, who died of carbon monoxide poisoning).
 Because ONE was for the people, by the people (as opposed to for the people, strained through a single funder), there are contradictions.
 There are judgy rhetorical questions (“Can homosexuals organize?”), hypermasculine asides (“Do you have the guts?”), and not-okay amounts of teenage butts, but also letters from India, a caring if psychologically dated column by Dr. Blanche M. Baker, articles for and by intersex and trans people, and consistently vulnerable sincerity.

 On the whole, ONE does actively work to be intersectional, but because its authors were largely white and middle-class, despite the obvious prejudices gay Americans faced during these times in particular, there are still some tone-deaf moments.
 A 1965 profile of “an American Indian homosexual named Elmer Gage” goes to Elmer in Colorado, publishes significant oral histories, and is aware of its otherness, and a 1959 “Report from New York” side-eyes Jack Kerouac’s “rather desperate concern” over his masculinity, but that same article also calls Frank O’Hara “disappointingly scatological,” and does not stop.
 “We would all like to take such things naturally as dogs in the street do, but it isn’t always appropriate to the occasion, and worse, is usually a great bore.”
 The author might just have been jealous.